seanap/Plex-Audiobook-Guide/README.md

 ----
 <!-- blank line -->
 ### Tags that are being set
 I did a lot of digging into ID3 standards and this was the best way I could come up with to shoehorn Audiobook metadata into mp3 tags.
 It certainly isn't perfect, but it does work very nicely for Plex and other Audiobook apps.
-These can easily be changed to fit your particular style by editing the Audible.com#Search by Album.src file in Notepad++.
+These can be changed to fit your particular style by editing the Audible.com#Search by Album.src file in Notepad++.

 | mp3tag Tag    | Audible.com Value|
 | ------------- | ---------------- |